[back]

 Every so often, I need to listen to Evans.
 And after week one of the spring semester, I needed something with quiet strength.
 Evans for me straddles the Burkian beauty-sublime divide, the decisions he makes with regard to phrasing seem written in the clouds.
 I also kinda love Eddie Gomez's buzzy bass in this recording, it brings out the lightness and occasional humor of it all.

-Ambient can sometimes be inscrutable (at least for me) but occasionally you get lucky regarding the context in which you first hear a piece of ambient.
-I was in a weird place in my life, staring out at a pond on a cool fall day while my car was getting serviced, and the emergent overtones and compressed bass drones of the synthesizers used on this album just worked for this scene and headspace.
+Ambient can sometimes be inscrutable (at least for me) but occasionally you get lucky with the context in which you first hear a piece of ambient.
+I was in a weird place in my life, staring out at a pond on a cool fall day while my car was getting serviced.
+The emergent overtones and relentlessly compressed bass drones of the synthesizer just worked for this scene and headspace.